kaigon/chipmunkbay---hugo/content/chipmunkbay/2010-07-19-perfect-vacation.md

   - Was that loud enough, dad?
 I said it just like you told me.
 Can I have my five dollars now?
 categories:
   - Chipmunk Bay
+characters:
+  - jacob
+  - karen
+  - watterson
+comic: 20100719.png
 ---
 This might be my new favorite comic.

+### Bonus panel idea:
+Was that loud enough, dad?
+I said it just like you told me.
+Can I have my five dollars now?